What is your birthday? And why should I care?

 You tell me no presents, no fanfare, you’re lost.

-But it’s the 26th my sweetheart, so I catch my breath,
+But it’s the 26th my sweetheart, so I

 And celebrate, as I do every 364 days of the rest.